tttmmmyyyy/fixlang/BuiltinLibraries.md

 #### `_get_ptr : Array a -> Ptr`
 Get the pointer to the memory region where elements are stored.

-Note that in case the array is not used after call of this function, the returned pointer will be already released.
+This function is dangerous because if the array is not used after call of this function, the array will be deallocated soon and the returned pointer will be dangling.
+Try using `borrow_ptr` instead.

 #### `_sort_range_using_buffer : Array a -> I64 -> I64 -> ((a, a) -> Bool) -> Array a -> (Array a, Array a)`
 Sort elements in a range of an array by "less than" comparator.
 This function receives a working buffer as the first argument to reduce memory allocation, and returns it as second element.

 #### `act : [f : Functor] I64 -> (a -> f a) -> Array a -> f (Array a)`
-Functorial version of `Array::mod`, a.k.a. "lens" for arrays in Haskell community.
+Updates the element at the specified index by applying a functorial action.

 This function can be defined for any functor `f` in general, but it is easier to understand the behavior when `f` is a monad: the monadic action `act(idx, fun, arr)` first performs `fun(arr.@(idx))` to get a value `elm`, and returns a pure value `arr.set(idx, elm)`.
 In short, this function modifies an array by a monadic action.

 This behavior can be implemented as `fun(arr.@(idx)).bind(|elm| pure $ arr.set(idx, elm))`.
 As we have identity `map(f) == bind(|x| pure $ f(x))` for `map` of a functor underlying a monad, it can be written as `fun(arr.@(idx)).map(|elm| arr.set(idx, elm))` and therefore this function requires `f` to be a functor, not a monad.

-What is special about this function is that if you call `arr.act(idx, fun)` when both of `arr` and `arr.@(idx)` are unique, it is assured that `fun` receives the unique value.
+If you call `arr.act(idx, fun)` when both of `arr` and `arr.@(idx)` are unique, it is assured that `fun` receives the unique value.

 If you call `act` on an array which is shared, this function clones the given array when inserting the result of your action into the array.
 This means that you don't need to pay cloning cost when your action failed, as expected.

 #### `append : Array a -> Array a -> Array a`